B: Black Angel - Blackfoot

 Another man behind the mask who enraged the fans in the late forties and early fifties.
 Finally unmasked in 1952 the Black Knight was revealed as Bob Hooton, who then wrestled as Tommy the Demon.
 The name was used again by independent promoters in the 1960s.

-The name Black Mask must have been used by dozens of wrestlers throught the years; we find the earliest in 1939.
+The name Black Mask must have been used by dozens of wrestlers down the years; we find the earliest in 1934.
 For the most part, though, fans acknowledge one authentic Black Mask.

 "I worked with a chap who had been there on the night it happened and Billy Joyce was the hero for once right up to the point where George Nutall was unmasked whereupon the crowd apparently totally changed their favours."